02/15/17 10:42:03 AM|

 PRICE LATER CONTRACTS:

-HTA contract fees are 7 cents per bushel for the 2012 crop year.
+HTA contract fees are 7 cents per bushel for the April through May 2018 contracts.

-HTA contract fees are 10 cents per bushel for the 2013 crop year.
+HTA contract fees are 9 cents per bushel for the June through July 2018 contracts.

 The fee will be deducted from the futures price and you will receive a net futures price on your HTA contract.